Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Methods

 \subsection{GW radiometry}

-A SGWB is typically characterized by the GW energy density parameter.
-GWs arriving from the direction $\mathbf{\hat{\Omega}}$, having an energy density of $\rho_\mathrm{gw}$, with observed frequency ranging from $f$ to $f+\dd{f}$, measured in the units of critical energy density $\rho_c=3H_0^2c^2/8\pi G$ for a flat universe, can be written as
+SGWBs are typically characterized by the GW energy density parameter.
+GWs arriving from the direction $\mathbf{\hat{\Omega}}$, having an energy density of $\rho_\mathrm{gw}$, with observed frequency ranging from $f$ to $f+\dd{f}$, measured in units of critical energy density $\rho_c=3H_0^2c^2/8\pi G$ for a flat universe, can be written as

 Here $H_0$ is the Hubble constant at the current epoch, $c$ is the speed of light and $G$ is the universal constant of gravitation.
 We further assume that $\OGW (f,\mathbf{\hat{\Omega}})$ can be decomposed into an angular power spectrum, $\propto \mathcal{P}(\mathbf{\hat{\Omega}})$, and a spectral shape, $H(f)$.
 Then the above GW energy density can be expressed as